lamba92/jade-modern-agent/README.md

 `searchAgents()` searches for an agent through the `DFService`.

-For a usage example have a look [here](https://github.com/lamba92/jade-modern-agent/blob/master/src/test/kotlin/it/lamba/main/Test.kt).
+For a usage example have a look [here](https://github.com/lamba92/jade-modern-agent/blob/master/src/test/kotlin/it/lamba/main/Test.kt) and [here](https://github.com/lamba92/agenti-intelligenti).